> Eliza Carthy > Songs > Willow Tree

 Umps and Dumps learned The Willow Tree from the singing of May Bradley and sang it in 1980 on their Topic album The Moon’s in a Fit.

-Eliza Carthy sang and played Willow Tree in 2002 on her CD Anglicana, She noted:
+Eliza Carthy sang and played Willow Tree in 2002 on her Topic CD Anglicana.
+She noted:

 This song is dedicated to Danny Stradling, because she thought that she had put it together as she sang it and I knew when I heard May Bradley sing it that it felt very familiar, and neither of us could place it!
 I remember Danny singing this through staying with the Stradlings over the years.
 Being on the end of their fabulous hospitality and working with their son has been a lovely and big part of my life.
 She is also a monster tambourine player.

-This track was also included in 2013 on her Topic anthology Wayward Daughter.
+This track was also included in 2013 on her Topic anthology Wayward Daughter and in 2018 on An Introduction to Eliza Carthy.
 And Eliza sang Willow Tree live on 24 April 2013 in Mark Radcliffe’s BBC Radio 2 programme The Folk Show.
-This is available on the digital download album The Mark Radcliffe Folk Sessions.
+This is available on her digital download album The Mark Radcliffe Folk Sessions.

 Lyrics